sirigere/devjots/_posts/2020-02-17-Productivity Boosters.md

     <h5 class="card-title"></h5>
     <p class="card-text">

-	If you are web developer, to tryout a quick sample, you would like to create a web site using the static sample content obtained from some source.
-Copy past the below content into an <kbd>server.js</kbd> file and excute the commmand <kbd>npm install express</kbd> and <kbd>node server.js</kbd> <br\>
+	If you are a web developer, to tryout a quick sample, you would like to create a web site using the static sample content obtained from some source.
+Copy past the below content into an <kbd>server.js</kbd> file and excute the commmand <kbd>npm install express</kbd> and <kbd>node server.js</kbd>
 	<pre><code>
 		var express = require('express');
 		var app = express();